AndrewChacon/project-root-lock/study-log.md

 I downloaded files, found 5 files that might contain useful info for us later.
 I set up a reverse shell script and a web server to host it but it's looking like we don't have download permissions on this account so we can't upload our malicious script quite just yet.

+## Wed 4 June 2025
+Not a good day at all, a lot confusing information that led to me wasting tons of time, I wasn't feeling well either so I kinda quit but I did put a lot of effort in.
+I want to revisit this on Sunday so ill do good to stay on track for the remaining week so I don't pile a ton of work on the last day of week 2.

+## Thu 5 June 2025
+I'm feeling a lot better today, got my energy back.
+The work out helped a lot.
+Today was just revisiting Eternal Blue exploit on blue machine however this time I went the manual route instead of using metasploit to crack it.
+One of the most head turning things about this is, is the over abundance of information there is online.
+It can get pretty confusing as to what I need to know or how I should go about doing something.
+I got my daily goal met and since it didn't take too long ill take a shot at finishing tier 1 on the starting point section on Hack The Box.